joselado/qtcipy/README.md

 Documentation about the kernel polynomial tensor cross interpolation algorithm for interacting tight binding models can be found [here](https://github.com/joselado/qtcipy/blob/main/doc/user_guide.md)

-You can find a detailed discussion about the kernel polynomial tensor cross interpolation algorithm in [arXiv:2409.18898](https://arxiv.org/abs/2409.18898)
+You can find a detailed discussion about the kernel polynomial tensor cross interpolation algorithm for large interacting tight binding models in [arXiv:2409.18898](https://arxiv.org/abs/2409.18898)

 # Installation